Characters of the DC Extended Universe

 The heroes as seen in Zack Snyder's Justice League (2021).
 From left to right: Cyborg, Flash, Batman, Superman, Wonder Woman, and Aquaman.

 The DC Extended Universe (DCEU) is a shared universe centered on a group of film franchises based on characters by DC Comics and distributed by Warner Bros.
 Pictures.
-Despite numerous film franchise in the past on characters such as Superman and Batman, none of those film series were connected.
+Despite numerous separate film franchises being released in the past based on single characters such as Superman and Batman, none of those film series were interconnected.
 The DCEU debuted in 2013 with Man of Steel, centered on Superman, and has grown to include other characters such as Batman, Wonder Woman, and several others included in this list.
 The shared universe, much like the original DC Universe in the comics, was established by crossing over common plot elements, settings, cast, and characters, and crossed over with separate timelines from other DC-licensed film series in The Flash to create a "multiverse" before being largely rebooted as the new DC Universe franchise under new management from DC Studios, with the previous universe concluding in 2023 with Aquaman and the Lost Kingdom.

 Central characters

-The DCEU centers mostly on superhero characters, including the members of what would become the Justice League, but also features antiheroes such as Floyd Lawton / Deadshot, Harleen Quinzel / Harley Quinn, Christopher Smith / Peacemaker, and Teth-Adam / Black Adam.
+The DCEU centers mostly on superhero characters, including the members of what would become the Justice League, but also features antiheroes such as Floyd Lawton / Deadshot, Harleen Quinzel / Harley Quinn, Robert DuBois / Bloodsport, Christopher Smith / Peacemaker, and Teth-Adam / Black Adam.